viren1990/kubernetes-demo/README.md

-# A demo set up to test kubernetes deployment.
+# A sample set up to test app deployment on kubernetes.

 Salient features of app are as follows ;